-2019 Executive Compensation Highlights
+2022 Executive Compensation Highlights

 As discussed in this CD&A, the Compensation Committee strives to create a positive relationship between our compensation program and our operational performance and stockholder return.
-The Compensation Committee established our 2019 compensation program and the associated corporate goals in accordance with this philosophy based on our business plans and objectives.
+The Compensation Committee established our 2022 compensation program and the associated corporate goals in accordance with this philosophy based on our business plans and objectives.
 Our compensation practices keep the best interests of our stockholders in mind.
-Below is a summary of the best practices that we have implemented:
+Below is a summary of the best practices that we have implemented.

-- In order to assure that the compensation programs for our executive officers remain competitive with peer companies, accomplish our pay-for-performance objectives, and create rewards for the realization of our long-term strategic objectives, the Compensation Committee works with a compensation consultant, Compensia, to obtain the advice and market data needed to structure compensation programs consistent with these goals. - The Compensation Committee approved an increase in base salaries for executive officers in 2019 to bring executive salaries in line with peer companies; as discussed in greater detail below. - The Compensation Committee continued the Company's cash bonus program in 2019 to provide our executive officers with a direct financial incentive in the form of a cash bonus award tied to our achievement of pre-established objectives, including clinical, research and development, business, finance and investor relations, commercial and hiring objectives for the 2019 year.
+- In order to assure that the compensation programs for our executive officers remain competitive, we benchmark peer companies' programs in order to establish our objectives and create rewards for the realization of our long-term strategic goals.
+We also evaluate survey data to supplement these analyses for our executive officers and to support cash compensation and equity award values by grade level for employees below our executive officers.
+The Compensation Committee works with a compensation consultant, Compensia, to obtain the advice and market data needed to structure compensation programs consistent with these goals, and it supplements such benchmarking as appropriate with market survey data. - The Compensation Committee approved an average increase in base salaries for executive officers in 2022 to remain competitive with peers and after considering benchmarking of executive salaries to peer companies of 5%. - The Compensation Committee continued the Company's cash bonus program in 2022 to provide our executive officers with a direct financial incentive in the form of a cash bonus award tied to our achievement of pre-established objectives, including clinical, research and development, commercial development, medical affairs, CMC, operations, business development, finance, investor relations and communications objectives for the 2022 year.
 The performance goals had to be attained at a minimum threshold of 75% in order for a bonus to be paid. - We do not offer a defined benefit pension plan, deferred compensation plan or supplemental executive retirement plan.
-Instead, in 2019 we relied on equity compensation in the form of stock options in order to attract and retain key employees, align the interests of our executive officers with those of our stockholders and to provide our executive officers and other employees with the opportunity to accumulate retirement income. - The Compensation Committee annually assesses whether our compensation programs have potential risks that are reasonably likely to have a material adverse effect on the Company. - · We do not offer any significant perquisites or personal benefits to our executive officers.
+Instead, we rely on equity compensation (in the form of stock options in 2022) in order to attract and retain key employees, align the interests of our executive officers with those of our stockholders and to provide our executive officers and other employees with the opportunity to accumulate retirement income. - The Compensation Committee annually assesses whether our compensation programs have potential risks that are reasonably likely to have a material adverse effect on the Company. - · We do not offer any significant perquisites or personal benefits to our executive officers.